zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-installed/obtain-compute-image-19c-installed.md

 6. For **Description**, leave the default description for the stack as is.

 7. Select your compartment.
-This compartment is used to store the stack, the VCN (if you choose to create a new one), and the workshop-compute instance.
+This compartment is used to store the stack, the VCN (if you choose to create a new one), and the `workshop-installed` compute instance.
 If you plan to use your own VCN, make sure that it resides in the compartment that you select here.

 8. Click **Next**.
 The **Configure Variables** page is displayed.